uxthings/popicons/README.md

 npx popicons@latest i --outdir=src/popicons --framework=react-tsx --force
 ```

+> [!NOTE]
-Note that the `--force` command is used to overwrite `src/popicons`.
+> The `--force` command is used to overwrite `src/popicons`.
 You may also delete `src/popicons` manually and retry without the force command.

 ## License

 Popicons is licensed as [MIT open source](https://github.com/uxthings/popicons/blob/main/LICENSE).

 > [!IMPORTANT]
-> Note this license applies to free icons exclusively.
+> The MIT license applies exclusively to free icons.

 ## Support